 What happens on the day of the test?

 The test will be held on Saturday morning.
 Your admission ticket will have the exact information on when and where to report.
 However, you can expect to arrive around 8:00 am to check in.
 The testing usually ends around noon.
 We suggest bringing a sweater or jacket in case it is chilly in the testing center.
 Of course, you will want to bring plenty of sharpened number two pencils with good erasers.
 Calculators are allowed for the math portion of the test.
 The registration materials that come with your admission ticket will guide you on the permitted models for each test.
 You may also want to pack a healthy snack and bottled water.

 - The Belin-Blank Center provides a comprehensive interpretation of scores with a customized report for each student.

 - Parents are not required to share the scores with their school, but they are strongly encouraged to do so.

 - Students are eligible to attend weekend and summer courses at the Belin-Blank Center and at Stetson University.

-If you would like to inquire about offering BESTS in your district, please contact the program director, Lynn Albinson, at firstname.lastname@example.org or at 386-822-7091.
+If you would like to inquire about offering BESTS in your district, please contact Lynn Albinson, HATS Program Director, at firstname.lastname@example.org or 386-822-7091.
 Even if there is not a test center in your district, eligible students may participate in testing at any of the Florida test centers.
 We would be happy to work with you to establish test sites in your district.